BreezyPixels — KarmaCaptain Reddit marketing client

 Introduction

-A premium DTC pet furniture brand on Shopify selling design-forward cat trees and dog crates priced 4–6× their Amazon competition.
-Their paid channels had hit a CAC ceiling; meanwhile every "best modern cat tree" thread on Reddit was top-comment recommending the same two incumbent brands — and our client was in zero of them.
+A direct-to-consumer pet furniture brand on Shopify selling design-led cat trees and dog crates priced 4–6x what the Amazon equivalents go for.
+Paid ads had hit a ceiling on CAC, and every "best modern cat tree" thread on Reddit had the same two incumbents locked into the top comment.
+The client wasn't in any of those threads.

 02